Note: My Web pages are best viewed with style-sheets enabled.

 When Web sites are developed internally, management must still be concerned about reaching the broadest possible audience.
 Thus, they should require a quality assurance process that subjects each Web page to the same two error tests that I performed for the chart on this page.
 While this testing might not be necessary for each minor update to a page that was already tested, it should be repeated occasionally when a section is added to or deleted from a page.
 If a Webmaster has any pride in the work she or he performs, this testing should be done even if not required by managers.

-In any case, managers responsible for how a company or agency presents itself to the public should be concerned about how Flash is used, about adherence to standards, and whether that presentation is accessible not only to the handicapped but also to any of the 50% to 70% of the public that use non-Micro$oft products to view the Web.
+In any case, managers responsible for how a company or agency presents itself to the public should be concerned about adherence to standards and whether that presentation is accessible not only to the handicapped but also to any of the public that do not use Chrome to view the Web.

 Even if you retain an outside Web developer, you should supply all text content for your Web site.
 In the end, you — not the developer — will be held accountable by others for your site's content.